sympozer/sympozer-client-v1/README.md

 - modelCallback: handles the response from the datasource, performs calculations over the response data and transforms it to an internal JSON representation format.
 - viewCallback: is triggered by the router to integrate these formatted data into the views.

-AjaxLoader : the AjaxLoader is an Ajax centered component that is in charge of sending the requests in their related context.
+AjaxLoader (js/ajaxLoader) : the AjaxLoader is an Ajax centered component that is in charge of sending the requests in their related context.
 This context includes, the datasource URI and cross domain mode, the command HTTP request method and returned type, the query including the parameters and the model callback function.

 LocalStorageManager : A wrapper to jStorage.js, a local storage api.
 In order to cope with datasources heterogeneity problems, DataConf relies on an internal data representation that can differ from the data format contained in the response.
 For this, the model callback function that handles a response is limited to transforming the data into the appropriate common representation format (depending on its nature: title, author name, homepage…) and storing them using the LocalStorageManager component functionnalities.
 Moreover, this architecture allows caching data in the LocalStorage object and more complex data composition into the views, since the view callback functions can wait for several types of data to be ready before starting the rendering process.

-ViewAdapter: This component act as a wrapper to jQueryMobile.
+ViewAdapter (js/view/viewAdapter.js): This component act as a wrapper to jQueryMobile.
 It exposes view rendering functionalities such as the page change management, widget generation and layout preparation.
 During application loading, it is setted up with the few templates needed to build a DataConf Backbone view, a footer, a navbar, a header and a draft view.
 The draft view represents an empty content block waiting to receive data that has to be fetched.

 Request workflow
 -------